 Mortgage registration fees are 1% of the current market value.

 In the case of companies’ reorganisations, transfers of immovable property are not subject to transfer fees or mortgage registration fees.

-In addition to the employers' own contributions on their employees’ gross salaries (see below), employers are also responsible to withhold from employees’ earnings the employees’ contributions to the social insurance fund and employees' personal income tax (PIT) burden through the pay-as-you-earn (PAYE) system.
+In addition to the employers' own contributions on their employees’ gross salaries (see below), employers are also responsible to withhold from employees’ earnings the employees’ contributions to the social insurance fund and general health system and employees' personal income tax (PIT) burden through the pay-as-you-earn (PAYE) system.

 Social security contributions

 Employed persons are compulsorily insured under a state-administered social insurance fund.
 Contributions to the fund are borne by both employer and employee.
 The employer’s contributions are calculated as a percentage of the employee’s earnings.
 The employer also contributes to other funds as set out in the table below:

 |Social insurance fund